 What does the Genshin Impact star icon on the minimap mean?

 The star icon means there are nearby oculi to be collected.
-Oculi are the items needed to upgrade the Statues of the Seven, and currently come in three different types:
+Oculi are the items needed to upgrade the Statues of the Seven, and currently come in these different types:

 - Anemoculus (Mondstadt)